rychken/rocket.chat-slim/packages/rocketchat-action-links/README.md

 The functions to be run need to be added to the actionLinkFuncts namespace.
-This is done by calling the RocketChat.actionLinks.register method.
+This is done by calling the Sequoia.actionLinks.register method.
 Your custom functions should take two parameters: the original message from the database, and the 'params' object given for that function.
 ~~~
-RocketChat.actionLinks.register('functOne', function (origDbMsg, params) {
+Sequoia.actionLinks.register('functOne', function (origDbMsg, params) {

 	console.log("I did some stuff!");